 Oceanic Manta Ray

-Oceanic Mantas are often found congregating on reefs particularly susceptible current, which attract schooling fish and plankton.
-The Mantas use these areas as both feeding and cleaning stations.
+Oceanic mantas are often found congregating on reefs particularly susceptible to current, which attract schooling fish and plankton.
+The mantas use these areas as both feeding and cleaning stations.

 Reef Manta Ray

 The reef manta ray is the worlds second-largest species of ray, and has a maximum wingspan of approximately 15 feet.
 Often referred to as ‘Birds of the Sea’ because their two triangular pectoral fins resemble the wings of a bird.

 Much like the Oceanic manta, reef manta’s also have horns used to feed on plankton.
 Their most common color is either black or dark grey, with a white underside.

 The reef manta’s upper body has a small dorsal fin, which from the surface can easily be mistaken for a Dolphin or Shark.

 This species of ray is found in the tropical waters of the Indian, Pacific and Atlantic oceans near coral reefs around islands and atolls.